SOSREBET/ChatGPT/README.md

 # Introduction

-The purpose of this repository is an easy way to interact with ChatGPT in python.
+The purpose of this repository is an easy way to interact with ChatGPT (with a dialog context) in python.

 # Usage